HappyMan113/AStar/README.md

 # IDAStar Version 2018.1.24
-An easy-to-use AStar search implementation with iterative deepening for fast execution
+An easy-to-use A* search implementation with iterative deepening for fast execution

 ===============================================================================